stefano5/Backward_Value_Iteration/README.md

         D
 ```

-The first table show the intermediate optimal cost, for each steps.
+The first table show the intermediate optimal costs, for each steps.
 EG: G_9 means that in just one step we can reach D from the nodes C,E,G only with optimal cost 1,4,1 respectively.
 Then don't exist any path in just one step that allow as to reach the node D from the others nodes A,B,F (where the cost is infinite).
 If you watch the graph it is trivial.

 The second table show the optimal parents.
 Our solutions are just there.